John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/Notes.md

                                    make
       "W:\\rtools42\\usr\\bin\\make.exe"

-- On my devices 4.0.X and 4.1.X do not prepend the path and
+- On my devices R ver 4.0.X and 4.1.X with RTools 4.0 do not prepend the path and
 -
       Sys.which('make') # gives:
                             make